DevExpress/dotnet-eud/reporting-for-web/articles/report-designer/introduction-to-banded-reports.md

 ### Add Bands

-To add a band, select the report or any of its bands in the **Properties** panel and click an appropriate item in the **Actions** category.
+To add a band, select the report or any of its bands on Designer Surface, right-click to invoke the context menu and select a band.

 ![](../../images/eurd-web-report-bands-add-bands.png)